Galinsoga quadriradiata: Description

 The leaves are ovate and toothed.

 A typical plant will produce numerous flower heads, arranged in threes (technically, dichasial cymes) with 2 cm long peduncles at the tip of every branch.
 Each flower head is around 5 mm across and contains about 25 tiny (3 mm) yellow disc florets with five lobes at the ends, and five widely-spaced, larger (5 mm), petal-like, white ray florets with 2 or 3 crenate teeth.
 Both the disc and ray florets are fertile, but the disc florets are bisexual while the ray florets are female.

+The fruits are 1 to 1.5 mm long brown to black achenes, tapered at the base and awned with a white pappus.

 Identification

 Shaggy soldier is usually a hairy plant, whereas the otherwise similar gallant soldier tends to be more-or-less hairless, but these characters are insufficient for accurate identification.
 To be confident, it is important to check (with a hand lens) that shaggy soldier has simple (not forked) scales on the receptacle, and scales in the pappus with hairy margins and a long, thin point at the top.

 The pappus scales have fringed margins and an elongated, fine tip.

+In the seedling phase, the plant has very short hypocotyls and smooth, club-shaped cotyledons with a slightly indented apex.